sebsoto/gojira/README.md

   ReleasePlan with which to use this tool.
 This ensures that snapshots used to generate a new release are able to pass any integration tests defined for the stage release.
 * A Jira personal access token must be provisioned and saved to ~/.jira/token
+* `git tag` should be used to tag the commits associated with a konflux release.
+This tag should have the semver format vX.Y.Z.
 * [Recommended] A Github personal access token saved to ~/.github/token.
 Without this token rate limiting may occur.

 ## Usage